2018-19 Upper School Parent/Student Handbook

-Located on Sprague Avenue, this is the main academic building which also includes several administrative offices such as the President's Office, the class deans, registrar, Communications, College Guidance, Alumni/Development, Dean of the Upper School, Vice President for Academic Affairs, the mailroom, Business Office, and IT.
+Located on Sprague Avenue, this is the main academic building that also includes several administrative offices such as the President's Office, Business Office, Alumni/Development, Dean of the Upper School, Vice President for Academic Affairs, College Guidance, the class deans, registrar, the mailroom, and IT.

 Wyoming Avenue stretches across the Wyoming Valley and is also known as Route 11.
 This road connects the Upper School campus to the Lower School campus, which is about three miles north.